 They were arrested, convicted of "obstructing sidewalk traffic," and tortured by prison guards.
 One of the leaders, Lucy Burns, was beaten, her hands chained to the cell bars above her head and left there for the night, "bleeding and gasping for air."
 The warden at the Occoquan Workhouse in Virginia ordered his guards to teach a lesson to the suffragists imprisoned there.
 The women's water came in an open pail, the food was infested with worms.
-When one of the suffragist leaders, Alice Paul went on a hunger strike to protest the conditions at the workhouse, she was moved to the prison's psychiatric ward, tied to a chair and raw eggs were poured down a tube forced into
+When one of the suffragist leaders, Alice Paul went on a hunger strike to protest the conditions at the workhouse, she was moved to the prison's psychiatric ward, tied to a chair and raw eggs were poured down a tube forced into her throat.

 The email continues, "Presi dent Woodrow and his cronies tried to persuade a psychiatrist to declare Alice Paul insane so she could be permanently institutionalized.
 The doctor refused, and told them, "Courage in women is often mistaken for insanity."